 International Health Insurance

-For students participating in Faculty-Led or Registration programs, the cost of the mandatory international health insurance is built into the program fee and does not need to be paid separately.
+For students participating in Faculty-Led or Registration programs, the cost of the mandatory international health insurance is built into the program/registration fee and does not need to be paid separately.

-For students participating in an Exchange, Affiliate provider, or Direct Enrollment program, students will need to submit payment for the amount owed via our direct payment website by manually entering in the amount they owe.
-The amount owed, due date, as well as instructions on how and where to make this payment is detailed in an invoice that is uploaded to the student's online OEA application before departure, but students will not submit this payment via their OEA application directly.
-The OEA will notify students by email when the invoice for the international health insurance is ready.
+For students participating in an Exchange, Affiliate provider, or Direct Enrollment program, they will need to submit payment for the amount owed via our eCommerce MarketPlace site by manually entering in the amount they owe.
+The amount owed, due date, as well as instructions on how and where to make this payment are detailed in an invoice that is uploaded to the student's online OEA application before departure.
+Students cannot submit this payment via their OEA application directly.
+The OEA will notify students by email when the invoice for the international health insurance has been uploaded to their application.

 Can I Defer Payments due to the OEA?

 If you are a financial aid and/or scholarship recipient, you may request to defer payments due to the OEA until you receive your funds for the term you will go abroad.
-However, it is NOT possible to defer OEA non-refundable program application fees or deposits - these must be submitted in full by the applicable deadline.
+However, it is NOT possible to defer OEA non-refundable program application fees or deposits - these must be submitted in full by the deadline listed in their application/program brochure.
 Students who have been approved to study abroad will be given the opportunity to complete a deferment request directly via their online OEA application.
 This only refers to costs paid to the OEA - students are individually responsible for confirming payment policies and procedures with any other relevant entities (i.e. affiliate providers, airlines, etc.).

-Once disbursed, financial aid/scholarship funds do NOT come to the OEA to cover balances due - it will be the student's responsibility to monitor their Student Account activity to confirm when their funds are disbursed and to then login to their OEA application to pay their balance as soon as possible.
-Students should note that because they will be disbursed to their Student Account, funds could first be diverted to cover other University balances and the remainder, if any, then disbursed to the student as a refund.
-This means that, even if you defer your OEA balance, the funds you actually receive may not be sufficient to cover your full balance due.
+Once disbursed, financial aid/scholarship funds do NOT come to the OEA to cover balances due - it will be the student's responsibility to monitor their Student Account activity to confirm when their funds are disbursed and to then log into their OEA application to pay their balance as soon as possible.
+Students should note that because these funds will be disbursed to their Student Account, they could first be diverted to cover other university balances and the remainder, if any, then gets disbursed to the student in the form of a refund.
+This means that even if you defer your OEA balance, the funds you actually receive may not be sufficient to cover your full balance due.

-Payments that are not paid to the OEA by the applicable deadline or after financial aid/scholarships are released to the student for the term of travel (if applicable) will result in a hold placed on the student's UNC Charlotte Student Account.
-This hold will prevent the student from:
+Payments that are not paid to the OEA by the applicable deadline or after financial aid/scholarships have been released, a Registration and Transcript Hold will be placed on the student's UNC Charlotte Student Account.
+Students with outstanding balances will not have their grades from study abroad processed, which can prevent graduation.
+This hold will also prevent the student from: